Published 15 Aug 2023

 Mystery Shopper Questions

 Mystery shopping is a marketing technique used by businesses to collect information that can improve the quality of their products and services.
 A mystery shopper, or mystery customer, usually does secret shopping to help companies identify areas for improvement to gain an edge over competitors.
-Mystery shopping can also assist in evaluating the performance of customer-facing employees and verifying compliance with brand standards.
+Mystery shopping can also assist in evaluating the performance of customer-facing employees and verifying compliance with brand standards for any necessary compliance audit.

 Mystery shopping checklists contain a list of questions that can guide mystery shoppers on what to do and what to observe during the actual mystery shopper survey.
 Here are what mystery shoppers typically observe: